Get in touch about letting your property

 Building a trusted brand

 Our care in building an exceptional portfolio is the foundation upon which we have built a brand that our regular guests trust as well as a reputation which extends to many first-time customers too.
-That, in turn, has given us a large client base who will only book their West Country holiday with Classic Cottages.
+That, in turn, has given us a large client base who will only book their South and West holiday with Classic Cottages.
 We understand that a holiday is an important purchase and our job is to give the customer confidence that they will get what they expect.
-Full and accurate information is a basic essential, but the care and attention we put into every aspect of our communication with them – from the brochure to the Web site, and even the booking confirmations – reassures them that they will get value for money.
+Full and accurate information is a basic essential, but the care and attention we put into every aspect of our communication with them – from the brochure to the website, and even the booking confirmations – reassures them that they will get value for money.
 Buying a holiday is an emotive experience and we want every customer to enjoy the experience from their first contact with us.
 The feedback and level of repeat bookings tell us that we do that well and your property will tap into that valuable band of loyal customers as soon as we start marketing it.

-We take great pride in our brochure and hope you will find that to be well founded – it was also flattering that The Guardian Observer recognised our designers with their Best Brochure award in 2007.
-It is designed to describe our portfolio of over 700 properties in the most alluring, informative way whilst also enticing the reader to take a break with us.
 Our aim is not to have to tell potential customers about our high standards, but to let them discern that from the quality of our brochure.
 We want them to trust us to put the same care and attention into our property selection process as we put into the brochure.
 Please send for it by clicking here to judge for yourself.

 Newspapers and magazines